Werner Vogels: Career

 After his mandatory military service at the Royal Netherlands Navy, Vogels studied radiology, both diagnostics and therapy.
 He worked at the Antoni van Leeuwenhoekziekenhuis, part of the Netherlands Cancer Institute, from 1979 through 1985.
 In 1985 he returned to university to study computer science.
 After completing his studies, he pursued a career in computer science research.

 From 1991 through 1994, Vogels was a senior researcher at INESC in Lisboa, Portugal.
 He worked with Paulo Verissimo and Luis Rodrigues on fault-tolerant distributed systems, evolving the reliable group communication system that was developed in the context of the Delta-4 project.

 In 1994 he was invited to join the computer science department of Cornell University as a visiting scientist.
 From 1994 until 2004, Vogels was a research scientist at the Computer Science Department of Cornell University.
 He mainly conducted research in scalable reliable enterprise systems.
 He is the author of many conference and journal articles, mainly on distributed systems technologies for enterprise computing systems.

 He co-founded a company with Kenneth Birman and Robbert van Renesse in 1997 called Reliable Network Solutions, Inc. The company possessed U.S. patents on computer network resource monitoring and multicast protocols.
 From 1999 through 2002, he held vice president and chief technology officer positions with the company.

 He joined Amazon in September 2004 as the director of systems research.
 He was named chief technology officer in January 2005 and vice president in March of that year.

 Vogels described the deep technical nature of Amazon's infrastructure work in a paper about Amazon's Dynamo, the storage engine for Amazon's shopping cart.

+In 2023 Werner Vogels introduced "The Frugal Architect" which outlines seven laws to make software architectures more cost efficient.